wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2026-01-05-changelog.md

 ### Content
 - Another Millennia and Another Millennia Gun Addon both updated, and no longer need any optional files.
 Yippee!

+### Aesthetics & Ambience
+- Since Another Millennia updated, the LAUG patch for Hit - Millennia Animations is no longer necessary, so that's been removed too.